piet-de-leeuw/Unreal-Engine-Capstone/README.md

 ## User-Story 2
-You can find all classes and scource code written by me [here](SandBox/Source/SandBox)

 STORY: User would like a player in the level with a basic HUD.

-I started with creating the C++ Classes MyGameMode (Type: GameMode), GameHUD (Type: UserWidget) and MyPlayer (Type: Pawn).
+I started with creating the C++ Classes MyGameModeBase (Type: GameMode), MyGameHUD (Type: UserWidget) and MyPlayer (Type: Pawn).
 Then I created Blueprints derived from those classes (Prefixed with BP_).
 After that I set up the BP_MyGameMode to use the BP_Player pawn as default and to display the GameHUD.
 Then in the Project settings I set the gamemode to use BP_MyGameMode.

-Next I created a simple UI in the gameHUD:
+Next I created a simple UI in BP_gameHUD:

 After that I started working on MyPlayer class.
 I Added Colliders, a mesh and CameraComponents.
 I went for a simple cube as body because I wanted the game to feel simple and with cube like shapes.
 (Like the level design.)